NicolasKouk/F1-lights-out/README.md

 React when all lights turn green!

 - Create a profile and start playing
-- Try to rise in the leaderboard
+- Rise in the leaderboard
 - (Bonus) Try to beat my highscore of 0.192 sec

 ![redlights](assets/red_lights450x158.png)